MajeurAndroid/android-cling/README.md

             @Override
             public boolean onClingClick(int position) {
                 // We return false to tell to cling manager that we didn't handle this,
-                // so it can perform the default action (ie. showing the next Cling) return false;
+                // so it can perform the default action (ie. showing the next Cling).
+                // This is the default value returned by super.onClingClick(position), so
+                // in a real project, we would just leave this method unoverriden. return false;
             }